 I loved several aspects of the story, and overall I just loved the plot.
 But, and this is a big but, there were several flaws in the execution, and here I”ll list where I think the story went from being memorable to just about good.

-- The characterization of Lily – This is a new character in the book, and one of the major plot movers.
-Unfortunately, it takes the better part of the book for the reader to even understand the character (and I am not talking liking Lily, I am talking merely understanding what she was about).
+- The characterization of Lily – This is a new character in the book and one of the major plot movers.
+Unfortunately, it takes the better part of the book for the reader to even understand the character (and I am not talking about liking Lily; I am talking merely about understanding what she was about).
 By the time all layers were uncovered, I found I didn’t actually give a damn about Lily.

 - Saggy middle – The middle was a bit too slow.
-Lou’s crappy job and boss, her accident, so many things in the book were just so unnecessary, and could have been cut off without any problems.
+Lou’s crappy job and boss, her accident, and so many things in the book were just so unnecessary and could have been cut off without any problems.

 - Everybody likes Lou – This was super-annoying.
-No one is universally loved, and everybody’s reactions just made Lou who is actually a great character into a stereotype.
+No one is universally loved, and everybody’s reactions just put Lou, who is actually a great character, into a stereotype.
 Especially, especially considering how judgmental she is about other people, without actually thinking they might have their reasons for their actions.

 What I did love about this book was Lou’s new love interest.
 I thought he was simply so great, and the chemistry between them was smoking.
 Also, overall, he just seemed a better fit for Lou than Will (in my opinion).
 While I loved Will and Lou’s romance, in Me Before You, I just couldn’t get over the fact that: